Cross Institutional Study - Section contents

 If you are interested in undertaking a subject that isn’t offered at the University of Melbourne, it may be possible for you to complete this subject at another university and have it count toward your current degree.
 This is known as cross-institutional study.

 To undertake cross-institutional study, the subject you choose must be directly related to your study and be appropriate to your qualification.
 Approval will not be given if you want to take a subject that is closely equivalent to a University of Melbourne subject, unless exceptional reasons exist (for example an unplanned, short-term work transfer interstate).
-Approval will not be granted to students studying the Juris Doctor for any reason.
+Approval will not be granted to University of Melbourne students studying the Juris Doctor for any reason.

 What are the guidelines for cross-institutional study?